rapiddweller/rapiddweller-benerator-ce/doc/monitoring_benerator.md

 5. benerator – monitor – Attributes

-6. Select the attribute TotalGenerationCount or CurrentTroughput and the value is displayed on the right
+6. Select the attribute TotalGenerationCount or CurrentThroughput and the value is displayed on the right

-7. Double clicking the number opens a chart that displays the value's evolution over time
+7. Double-clicking the number opens a chart that displays the value's evolution over time

 ![](assets/grafik21.png)